ATTORNEYS REPRESENTING CAR ACCIDENT VICTIMS FROM LANCASTER & YORK, PA

 - One out of every 45 people was involved in a reportable traffic crash

 For the same year, the Insurance Institute for Highway Safety (IIHS) adds the sad footnote that 620 people were killed in Pennsylvania car accidents in which drunk driving played a role.
-While injuries and fatalities caused by drunk driving have declined in recent decades, alcohol plays a role in accidents that kill more than 10,000 people and injure more than 275,000 people nationwide each year.
+Drunk driving related injuries and fatalities declined in recent decades, but they still kill more than 10,000 people and injure more than 275,000 people nationwide each year.

-If you were hurt or a family member was killed in a car accident caused by a negligent driver, please contact Hagelgans & Veronis online or call us at 877-454-8529 for your free consultation with an experienced lawyer.
+If you were hurt or a family member was killed in a car accident, please contact Hagelgans & Veronis online or call us at 877-454-8529 for your free consultation with an experienced lawyer.
 Our attorneys can meet you at your hospital room or home.
-With offices in Lancaster, Quarryville, Mount Joy and York, PA, we are proud to reach out to clients across central Pennsylvania.
+With offices in Lancaster, Quarryville, Mount Joy and York, PA, we are proud to represent clients across central Pennsylvania.